Watch Larissa explain how much her life improved with the help of our sMap3D and scleral lenses.

 Wearing time should be determined by your Eye Care Provider.
-However, after the initial adaptation time, most people are able to wear their lenses the full day.
-Refer to the instructions you received or call the office.
+However, after the initial adaptation period, most people are able to wear their lenses the full day.
+Refer to the instructions you received or call your Eye Care Provider’s office.

 This can vary based on several things, therefore, there is no uniform answer.
-Some people have eyes that are just “harder” on lenses due to their tears and other eye disease.
+Some people have eyes that are just “harder” on lenses due to their tear makeup and other eye diseases.
 It’s paramount that you follow an approved and consistent care regimen.
 Most people can expect about 1 year of comfortable wear but it’s your responsibility to observe and report any changes to your Eye Care Provider.

 Some Vision Plans as well as Medical Plans have a benefit for the management of Keratoconus and other corneal conditions for which scleral lenses are medically necessary.
 Check with your plan and ask if you have this coverage or if it can be added.
 Your Eye Care Provider will usually be happy to check the benefits for you when you call and give them the information needed.